Shanghai pre-taped New Year's drone spectacle | DW | 03.01.2020

 However, local residents took to social media and discussion website Reddit to post pictures of hundreds of people with their phones out, waiting to capture the display that never came.
 Each user who was in Shanghai on New Year's Eve confirmed that the show on the Huangpu River did not take place.

-Locals wrote online that they had been looking forward to the festivities, as New Year's celebrations in the city had for years been muted after a fatal stampede several years prior.
+Locals wrote online that they had been looking forward to the festivities, as New Year's celebrations in the city have been muted after a fatal stampede several years ago.

 On December 31, 2014, 36 people were killed and 49 injured when 300,000 people gathered in Shanghai's popular Bund waterfront area to take part in New Year's festivities.
 Police believe that a stairwell leading up to a viewing platform became dangerously overcrowded, with many people trying to go up and down at the same time, prompting a panic.